 1. Give Up Your Seat In Exchange for Travel Perks

 Yes, you may be giving up your seat and miss an entire trip you planned for, but by doing so, you could reap the benefits of free meals, discounted hotel accommodations, and all-star treatment and perks of a first-class flight!

 2. Travel in Larger Groups… It’s Much Cheaper

 How many times have you heard different accommodations offer group rates, and thought about how much you could save if only you knew 13 more people that loved to travel the world as much as you do!
 Well, it’s not that hard… set it up!

-Talk to family members, co-workers, friends, neighbors, and members of your social organization!
+Talk to family members, co-workers, friends, neighbours, and members of your social organization!
 You’re bound to find a nice group of people who would be willing to go on a group trip!
 Hotels will give you rooms at a discounted rate.
-Traveling in larger groups is also a great idea when it comes to transportation too.
+Travelling in larger groups is also a great idea when it comes to transportation too.

 For a group of your size, the prices would be insane to get around in any destination… rental cars would cost you an arm and a leg!
 To accommodate everyone on this particular trip, you would want to look into the cost of renting a bus.
 This would allow everyone to pay their portion for the ride, and it would still be cheaper than renting multiple cars!

 We all know that the prices of flight go up and down during the week, even the most novice of travellers know that, but what people may not realize is that flight prices fluctuate during certain times of the day too.
 The morning is the worst time to search for a flight because that’s when most business travellers are booking their flights.
 It’s best to book your flights in the evening!

 This may sound like a no-brainer but you’d be surprised at how many people don’t!
 You can save a huge amount of money by taking full advantage of lunch specials.
 A lot of the times, lunch specials at certain restaurants can be as low as 50% less than what you would pay during dinner times!